cogentcore/core/goal/README.md

 In general, _Goal_ is designed to be as compatible with Python NumPy / SciPy syntax as possible, while also adding a few Go-specific additions as well.
 The Goal global functions are named the same as NumPy, without the `np.` prefix, so existing code can be converted by just removing that prefix.
 Corresponding field-like properties of tensors are converted into into appropriate method calls.

-All elements of a _Goal_ math expression are [tensors](../tensor), specifically `*tensor.Indexed`, which can represent everything from a scalar to an n-dimenstional tensor, and directly supports an indexed view of the outermost row dimension, for optimized sorting and filtering operations.
+All elements of a _Goal_ math expression are [tensors](../tensor) (i.e., `tensor.Tensor`), which can represent everything from a scalar to an n-dimenstional tensor, with different _views_ that support the arbitrary slicing and flexible forms of indexing documented in the table below.
 These are called an "array" in NumPy terms.
-See [array vs. tensor](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html#array-or-matrix-which-should-i-use) NumPy docs for more information (_Goal_ does not support `matrix`).
+See [array vs. tensor](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html#array-or-matrix-which-should-i-use) NumPy docs for more information.
+Note that _Goal_ does not have a distinct `matrix` type; everything is a tensor, and when these are 2D, they function appropriately.

+The _view_ versions of `Tensor` include `tensor.Sliced`, `tensor.Masked`, and `tensor.Indexed`, each of which wraps around another "source" `Tensor`, and provides its own way of accessing the underlying data:

+* `Sliced` has an arbitrary set of indexes for each dimension, so access to values along that dimension go through the indexes.
+Thus, you could reverse the order of the columns (dimension 1), or only operate on a subset of them.

+* `Masked` has a `tensor.Bool` tensor that filters access to the underlying source tensor through a mask: anywhere the bool value is `false`, the corresponding source value is not settable, and returns `NaN` (missing value) when accessed.

+* `Indexed` is an optimized version of `Sliced` with indexes only for the first, outermost, _row_ dimension, which

 Here's a full list of equivalents, from [numpy-for-matlab-users](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html)